CTE Content Areas

 Supervision of Programs

-The New York State Education Department does not set class size guidelines for courses, including registered work-based learning experiences.
+The New York State Education Department does not set class size guidelines for any courses, including registered work-based learning experiences.
 This is a local decision and is usually based on board of education policies and/or the teachers’ collective bargaining agreement.

-It is highly recommended that a work-based learning coordinator have no more than fifteen students per prep.
+It is highly recommended that a work-based learning coordinator with other teaching responsibilities have no more than fifteen students per prep.
 This is important to ensure that the coordinator has the time to visit all sites in accordance with program guidelines.
 There is additional need for flexibility since students are generally placed outside of the school.
 Having a large number of students at a time can compromise the coordinator’s ability to supervise the experience adequately and safely.

 For CEIP and GEWEP programs, the coordinator should visit sites at least once prior to placement of students and at least once while the student is placed.
-For co-op programs, the coordinator should visit sites at least once prior to placement of students and twice while the student is placed.
+For CO-OP programs, the coordinator should visit sites at least once prior to placement of students and twice while the student is placed.
 The coordinator should also provide contact information to sponsoring employers and be reasonably available to respond to any situations that may arise.

 At local discretion, work-based learning experiences may take place during the summer months.
 Students must be supervised by district instructional staff while placed in any work-based learning experiences.
 For registered programs, a work-based learning coordinator must supervise the experience in accordance with program guidelines.